Hawkynt/C--FrameworkExtensions/Backports/Readme.md

 1. Fork the repository.
 2. Create a new branch with a descriptive name.
 3. Make your changes.
+4. __Remember__: Everything *public* in here should polyfill existing Microsoft functionality and thus should be mentioned in the [Readme](Readme.md) with a link to its original documentation.
-4. Submit a pull request.
+5. Submit a pull request.

 ## License